Luke Howard (musician)

-Luke Howard is an Australian composer and pianist.
+Luke Howard is an Australian composer and pianist, who plays in the Luke Howard Trio.
+Three of his albums have been ARIA-nominated.
+He also works as a record producer.

+Early life and education

 A piano student growing up in Melbourne, he was encouraged to develop his first improvisations by his piano teacher, Nehama Patkin.
 Later, he studied at the Victorian College of the Arts.

+Career

+Howard composes music and plays the piano in the Luke Howard Trio with Jonathan Zion (bass) and Daniel Farrugia (drums).

 His album The Sand That Ate the Sea saw him nominated for Best Original Soundtrack, Cast or Show Album at the ARIA Music Awards of 2019.
 It is the soundtrack of a film by Matthew Thorne that looks at the opal mining town Andamooka, South Australia.

-Howard fronts the Luke Howard Trio with Jonathan Zion (bass) and Daniel Farrugia (drums).